 - Foretich MA, Majoris JE, Chaput R, Di Persia CL, Schlatter E, Webb JF, Buston PM, Paris CB.
 201_.
 Does larval fish orientation behavior depend on ecological context?
 Submitted to Proc.
 Roy.
 Soc.
 B (July 2018).

 - Majoris JE, Foretich MA, Hu Y, Nickles KR, Di Persia CL, Chaput R, Schlatter E, Webb JF, Paris CB, Buston PM.
 201_.
 Coral reef fish larvae can orient soon after hatching.
-In prep. for submission to Current Biology.
+In prep. for Current Biology.

 - Webb, JW.
 Sensory ontogeny in fishes: It’s all in the timing.
 Ecology and Evolutionary Ethology of Fishes, Tallahassee, FLA.
 June 2016.